Night World: Soulmate

-Hannah learns that Maya was a witch but wanted to be immortal, so she turned herself into a vampire by using a spell and drinking the blood of four babies.
-Maya went on to turn Thierry into a vampire, the first ever made vampire.
-At first, Hannah thinks that Thierry was the one who killed her in her past lives, but it was actually Maya in her shapeshifted form, disguised as Thierry.
+Hannah learns Maya was born a witch but longed to be immortal, so she became the world's first vampire through a spell that involved drinking the blood of four babies.
+Maya then turned Thierry into the first ever made vampire.
+At first, Hannah suspects Thierry is the one who always killed her in her past lives, but through another hypnotic episode, she realizes that it was Maya, who would shapeshift into Thierry's image to establish a pattern of him supposedly being the killer.
 Hannah goes to Thierry's house and meets the other members of Circle Daybreak, a group of humans, vampires, wolves, witches, and shapeshifters who are hoping for peace between Night World and the human race.
-May captures Hannah and attempts to turn her into a vampire, kill her, and end her cycle of reincarnation.
-Instead, Hannah manages to kill Maya.
-Hannah decides to remain human and live a mortal life, after which Thierry will wait for her to return again.
+Maya tracks down Hannah and attempts to turn her into a vampire and then kill her, thus ending her cycle of reincarnation; instead, Hannah manages to kill Maya.
+Hannah decides to remain human and live a mortal life, after which Thierry will wait for her to return in her next one.

 Huntress

-Jezabel "Jez" Redfern thinks she is a full vampire, but she soon finds out she is half-human.
-She runs away from her gang and her Uncle Bracken to live with her human relatives.
-She only goes back to the vampires when Circle Daybreak asks her to go on a dangerous mission: to fight her worst enemy, best friend, and soulmate, Morgead Blackthorn, over control of the Wild Power.
+Jezabel "Jez" Redfern is proud of her lamia heritage, but one day a flashback makes her realize her mother was human, and her devastation makes her run away from her Uncle Bracken and her gang of human-hating vampire friends to live with her human relatives.
+She later learns about Circle Daybreak, and begins working with them as a vampire hunter to atone for her previous cruelty towards humans.
+However, she returns to her friends when Circle Daybreak asks her to go on a dangerous mission: to fight her worst enemy, best friend, and soulmate, Morgead Blackthorn, over control of the Wild Power.
 The Wild Powers are four prophesied beings with the ability to use blue fire.

 It turns out that the person thought to be the Wild Power is a fake.
 Jez, her friend Hugh, and her annoying cousin Claire are attacked by two werewolves and a vampire.
 When she and Claire fall off the station platform onto the train tracks, Jez sees blue fire and thinks Claire is the one.
 When she, Claire, Hugh, and Morgead are captured by Lily Redfern, who is in search of the Wild Power, Jez figures out the meaning of the prophecy: she is one of the Wild Powers, and her blood must be spilled to release the blue fire.
 Lily stabs Morgead with a stake, and Morgead convinces Jez not to let go or give up.
 Jez admits Morgead is her soul mate, and Morgead survives.